Town officials look to Plan B for turf field replacement

 SCARBOROUGH — Town and school officials are going back to the drawing board to figure out how to replace the turf field and resurface the outdoor track by the high school after voters rejected a $1.2 million spending plan at the polls Nov.
 5.

 “We are obviously disappointed,” Scarborough Community Services Director Todd Souza said Nov.
-7, just days after 54% of voters turned down the referendum.
+7, just days after 54 percent of voters turned down the referendum.
 “We need to get together to figure out what our next step is and what modifications we need to do.”

 Scarborough Activities and Athletics Director Mike LeGage, who was “shocked and surprised” by the referendum result, said the next step is likely to conduct testing to evaluate conditions on the field and track.
 He said the school department typically tests the facilities every few years, but didn’t this year because of the pending vote.

-That testing, he said, will guide how to best move forward, how impending the replacement should be, and whether athletics will be played this spring.
+That testing, he said, will guide how to best move forward, how soon they need to be replaced, and whether athletics will be played on them this spring.

 “It’s a little premature to know where we are going to be this spring or fall.
 Once we have those tests, we will reconvene,” LeGage said.

-Souza said the need to replace the turf field is not directly tied to the $25,000 in damage that was caused to the property in July, when three teenagers from Westbrook and Windham drove a pickup truck onto the field.
-Repairs were made to the field and, after a short time offline, it was opened up for fall sports teams.
+Souza said the need to replace the turf field is not directly tied to the $25,000 in damage caused in July, when three teenagers from Westbrook and Windham drove a pickup truck onto the field.
+Repairs were made to the field and it was opened up for fall sports teams.

 “The turf field is safe, but the average lifespan for a field like that is 10 years.
 We are going into year 13,” Souza said.
 “The replacement has been on our radar for a while.”